Standing up to coronavirus.

 West Knox Pharmacy—Corbin, Kentucky

 In addition to compounding hand sanitizer for their community, West Knox Pharmacy was the first independent pharmacy in Kentucky to administer drive-thru COVID-19 testing.
 They partnered with the Knox County Health Department to offer this much-needed service to their community.

 Lily’s Pharmacy—Johns Creek, Georgia

 Lily’s Pharmacy didn’t just expand the radius of their free same-day delivery; they evolved what it could do for their community.
 They posted on Instagram and Facebook asking their customers who are having orders delivered to their house to leave thoughtful notes at their doorstep that can be passed along to elderly neighbors who are in isolation.
-Since then, the team has collected more than 1,000 homemade cards—not just from their community, but from all over the country with lots of help from the Girl Scouts and Boy Scouts.
-Now they're busy delivering them to their older patients, much to their surprise and delight.
+Since then, the team has collected more than 2,000 homemade cards—not just from their community, but from all over the country with lots of help from the Girl Scouts and Boy Scouts.
+Now they're busy delivering them to patients of all ages, much to their surprise and delight.
 This is just one of the many ways Lily’s Pharmacy is spreading the love during these difficult times.

 Rocky Point Pavilion Pharmacy—Rocky Point, North Carolina

 Rocky Point Pavilion Pharmacy began hosting a food drive for their local elementary schools at the beginning of March.
 Despite the COVID-19 pandemic forcing them to transition to closed-door operations less than two weeks later, they’re continuing to welcome non-perishable food items.
 And as a token of gratitude, they’re giving away a bottle of their pharmacist-formulated hand sanitizer for each donation to the drive.